 Just got the new lease to sign for a rental we want to rent... but I don't like the amendment to the lease sated above .Tenant agrees to pay the first One Hundred Fifty Dollars ($150) of any structural, plumbing, electrical, or

-appliance repairs that may arise as a matter of course, during...
+appliance repairs that may arise as a matter of course,...
 Read more »

 Neither do I. It is not commercially common and I suggest you strike the language.
 Perhaps a compromise would be repair and deduct from rent.
 Tenant agrees to pay the first $150 of any structural, plumbing, electrical etc. and tenant may deduct any payments made from the next month's rent.

 Most residential leases obligate the tenant to return the premises to landlord at the end of the lease term in the condition in which it was originally leased, subject to normal wear and tear.
-You need to read the "surrender" clause in your lease to see what condition the premises must be in at...Read more »
+You need to read the "surrender" clause in your lease to see what condition the premises must...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.